 In nearly all cases, patients are usually able to drive after most procedures and do not necessarily need a driver unless they feel uncomfortable or have taken any sedative medications.

 Since you will be in the office for generally at least one hour, you may want to bring some personal snacks, drinks, and reading or knitting material.
-Personal music headsets or iPods may also provide relaxation and help pass time during your PDT application, incubation time, and treatment.
+Personal music headsets may also provide relaxation and help pass time during your PDT application, incubation time, and treatment.

 Most patients continue all prescribed medications, including aspirin and any blood thinners unless specifically advised otherwise only by the doctor.

 While there is no absolute contraindication, smoking is discouraged for at least a few days before and one to two weeks after your procedure.
 As with any procedure, smoking can slow down wound healing and cause an increased risk of wound infections.